jochen777/jWebForm/doc/quickstart.md

     }

 ```
-Or define your form as a Java POJO:
+Or define your form as a Java POJO: (see jwebform-integration project)

 ```Java
     public class MyForm {